MicrosoftDocs/visualstudio-docs/subscriptions/vs-windows-virtual-desktop.md

 ## Requirements

-Windows Virtual Desktop requires an Microsoft Entra tenant to which VMs are joined.
+Windows Virtual Desktop requires a Microsoft Entra tenant to which VMs are joined.
 Users must be members of this Microsoft Entra tenant.
 There are two options to implement the Microsoft Entra tenant:
 + Microsoft Entra ID Services.
 For most users, this option is the easier to implement.
 + A virtual machine running a Domain Controller promo.
 This option requires more work to set up but offers most users a lower operating cost.
 To see a full list of prerequisites for using Windows Virtual Desktop, visit the Windows Virtual Desktop [overview page](/azure/virtual-desktop/overview#requirements).